roxma/envrc-rs/README.md

 > and .envrc, and only exports the environment diff back to the original shell

 However, envrc is simpler.
 It spawns a new interactive bash and load `.envrc`.
-When you `cd` out of the directory, The shell exits and returns terminal back to the original shell.
+When you `cd` out of the directory, the shell exits and returns terminal back to the original shell.

 ## Usage